-Colour tones and hues range from golden to near ebony, with dark brown flecks.
-There are three basic colour divisions relating to the timber’s density: dark brown tones (high density); medium brown tones (medium density); and light golden tones (low density).
+Color tones and hues range from golden to near ebony, with dark brown flecks.
+There are three basic color divisions relating to the timber’s density: dark brown tones (high density); medium brown tones (medium density); and light golden tones (low density).

 The jackfruit tree (Artocarpus heterophyllus) is well-suited to tropical lowlands, and its fruit is the largest tree-borne fruit, reaching as much as 55 kg (120 lb) in weight, 90 cm (35 in) in length, and 50 cm (20 in) in diameter.
 A mature jackfruit tree can produce about 100 to 200 fruits in a year.